-- 4. To ensure survival and positive growth rate, the vegetative screening shall be maintained as an effective visual screen over time.
-Allowance of natural succession is encouraged. - 5.
-During the first year, planted trees shall be watered and monitored until established.
+Highbush Cranberry 4.
+To ensure survival and positive growth rate, the vegetative screening shall be maintained as an effective visual screen

+5. During the first year, planted trees shall be watered and monitored until established.
 After the first year and up to five years, trees shall be inspected biannually (end of Year 1, beginning of Year 3 and end of Year 4).
-Trees which are in poor condition at the time shall be fertilized, watered and monitored to improve their health and vigor. - 6.
-A mortality rate of up to 15% of all trees planted over the course of the five year maintenance period is expected.
+Trees which are in poor condition at the time shall be fertilized, watered and monitored to improve their health and vigor.
+6. A mortality rate of up to 15% of all trees planted over the course of the five year maintenance period is expected.

 Trees that die exceeding this percentage shall be replaced yearly, preferably in the spring or late summer.